nunoatgithub/shm-rpc-bridge/benchmark/vs_grpc/README.md

 This script will:
 - Check your Python version
-- Install required dependencies (posix-ipc, grpcio, grpcio-tools)
+- Install required dependencies (posix-ipc, orjson, grpcio, grpcio-tools)
 - Generate gRPC code from the proto file
 - Clean up any leftover resources (shared memory, Unix sockets)
 - Run the benchmark